openxla/stablehlo/docs/spec.md

 ### Semantics

-Performs element-wise cubic root operation on `operand` tensor and produces a `result` tensor, implementing the `rootn(x, 3)` operation from the IEEE-754 specification.
-For complex element types, it computes a complex cubic root, with corner cases TBD.
-Numeric precision is implementation-defined.
+Performs element-wise cubic root operation on `operand` tensor and produces a `result` tensor.
+Depending on the element type, does the following:

+  * For floats: `rootn(x, 3)` from IEEE-754.
+  * For complex numbers: complex cubic root.

 ### Inputs